yugr/sortcheck/README.md

 SortChecker is a proof-of-concept tool to detect violations of order axioms in comparison functions passed to qsort or bsearch routines.
-Such violations have undefined behavior and may in practice cause all sorts of runtime errors.
+For complex data structures it's very easy to violate one of the requirements.
+Such violations cause undefined behavior and may in practice result in all sorts of runtime errors.

 The tool works by intercepting qsort and friends through LD\_PRELOAD and performing various checks prior to passing control to libc.
+It could be applied to both C and C++ programs although for the latter std::sort is more typical (which would probably require compile-time instrumentation?).

 The tool is a proof-of-concept so it's hacky and slow.